Are you pregnant? Then you could save someone’s life. How? Simply by donating the blood from your umbilical cord and placenta after you give birth.

 It’s totally risk-free for you and your baby.
 And it won’t interfere with your delivery, afterbirth or birth plan in the slightest.

-We can currently collect cord blood in eight hospitals in Birmingham, Manchester, London, Nottingham and Leicester.
+We can currently collect cord blood in six hospitals in Birmingham, Manchester, London, and Leicester.

 • Birmingham Women’s Hospital (until 31 March)